Surface groups are flexibly stable: Quantitatively capping off surfaces with boundary

 The notion of $\mathcal{P}$-surfaces is useful for our purposes since a surface with boundary as in Theorem \ref{thm:variant of LERF} can always be embedded inside a $\mathcal{P}$-surface in an efficient way.

 \begin{prop} Let $R$ be a surface with boundary which is isometrically embedded in some cover of $S$.
-If the boundary $\partial R$ is locally convex then $R$ can be isometrically embedded in a $\mathcal{P}$-surface $Q$ with locally convex boundary such that
+If the boundary $\partial R$ is locally convex then $R$ can be isometrically embedded in a $\mathcal{P}$-surface $Q$ with locally convex boundary making Diagram (\ref{eq:commute R}) commute and such that

 where $d = d_{S} > 0$ is a constant depending only on the surface $S$.

 Moreover we may assume, if desired, that any geodesic subarc of $\partial Q$ has at most two edges and that no boundary component of $\partial Q$ is totally geodesic. \end{prop}